department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-appeal.md

 ### Get more information

-Want more details about the VA appeals process?
+Want more details about the appeals process?
 [Download the "How Do I Appeal?" pamphlet](http://www.bva.va.gov/docs/Pamphlets/How-Do-I-Appeal-Booklet--508Compliance.pdf).